ac427/my_cm/README.md

-### You can use the Vagrantfile to build the ansible admin node and run play book compute.yml to install and configure dhcp and dns
+### You can use the Vagrantfile in the repo to build the ansible admin node and run play book compute.yml to install and configure dhcp and dns
 Steps:

 ```